rubenwardy/minetest_modding_book/_en/basics/lua.md

 | A ^ B  | Powers         | 2 ^ 2 = 2<sup>2</sup> = 4 |
 | A ..
 B | Join strings   | "foo" .. "bar" = "foobar" |

+Please note that this is not an exhaustive list; it doesn't contain every possible operator.

 ### Selection

-The most basic selection is the if statement.
-It looks like this:
+The most basic method of selection is the if statement.
+For example:

 ```lua
 local random_number = math.random(1, 100) -- Between 1 and 100.